 For some women letrozole causes vaginal bleeding.
 If this happens it is most likely to be in the first few weeks of treatment, or when you change from another hormonal therapy to letrozole.
-If the bleeding continues for more than a few days, tell your clinical team.
+If the bleeding continues for more than a few days, tell your doctor or nurse.

 For some women, letrozole causes vaginal dryness.
 Non-hormonal creams and gels or lubricants can help reduce dryness and discomfort during sex.
-You can buy these at a chemist or your GP can prescribe them.
+You can buy these at a chemist or your doctor can prescribe them.

 If you are still having periods, they may become irregular, lighter or sometimes stop altogether.
 Also, your sex drive may be lower while taking letrozole.
-Talk to your clinical team for advice.
+Talk to your doctor or nurse for advice.